Himolde-IBE110/Labs/README.md

 Your browser should display the very simple, one-line HTML file.
 5. Stop Wireshark packet capture.

-Your Wireshark window should look similar to the window shown in Figure 1.
+Your Wireshark window should look similar to the window shown in the Figure below.
 If you are unable to run Wireshark on a live network connection, you can download a packet trace that was created when the steps above were followed.

 ![Wireshark Display after http://gaia.cs.umass.edu/wireshark-labs/ HTTP-wireshark-file1.html has been retrieved by your browser](Pictures/fig1_HTTPLab.png)

-The example in Figure 1 shows in the packet-listing window that two HTTP messages were captured: the GET message (from your browser to the gaia.cs.umass.edu web server) and the response message from the server to your browser.
+The example  shows in the packet-listing window that two HTTP messages were captured: the GET message (from your browser to the gaia.cs.umass.edu web server) and the response message from the server to your browser.
 The packet-contents window shows details of the selected message (in this case the HTTP OK message, which is highlighted in the packet-listing window).
 Recall that since the HTTP message was carried inside a TCP segment, which was carried inside an IP datagram, which was carried within an Ethernet frame, Wireshark displays the Frame, Ethernet, IP, and TCP packet information as well.
 We want to minimize the amount of non-HTTP data displayed (we’re interested in HTTP here, and will be investigating these other protocols is later labs), so make sure the boxes at the far left of the Frame, Ethernet, IP and TCP information have a plus sign or a right-pointing triangle (which means there is hidden, undisplayed information), and the HTTP line has a minus sign or a down-pointing triangle (which means that all information about the HTTP message is displayed).

 (Note: You should ignore any HTTP GET and response for favicon.ico.
 If you see a reference to this file, it is your browser automatically asking the server if it (the server) has a small icon file that should be displayed next to the displayed URL in your browser.
 We’ll ignore references to this pesky file in this lab.).